Dream House (2011 film)

 Dream House is a 2011 American psychological thriller film directed by Jim Sheridan from Universal Pictures and Morgan Creek Productions, starring Daniel Craig, Rachel Weisz, Naomi Watts, and Marton Csokas.
-It was released on September 30, 2011, in the United States and Canada and was panned by critics.
-It was released by Warner Bros. in international markets.
+The film was released on September 30, 2011, in the United States and Canada, and was a critical and commercial failure.

 Plot

-Will Atenton (Daniel Craig), a successful editor for a New York City publishing house, quits his job to focus on writing a book while spending more time with his wife Libby (Rachel Weisz) and their young daughters, Trish and Dee Dee.
+Will Atenton, a successful editor for a New York City publishing house, quits his job to focus on writing a book while spending more time with his wife Libby and their young daughters, Trish and Dee Dee.
 The family is initially happy to live in their Fairfield County "dream house" near the forest.
-Soon, however, they grow uneasy because of a series of unsettling events, including one in which the children see a strange man lurking outside and another involving Will discovering teenagers gathering in the basement.
+Soon, they grow uneasy because of a series of unsettling events.
 It all seems to tie to a crime committed in the house five years earlier, when a man named Peter Ward apparently murdered his wife and two children and was committed to a mental hospital from which he has been recently released due to lack of evidence.

-Will tries to enlist the help of the local police, but they appear unwilling to assist.
-He also approaches his neighbor Ann (Naomi Watts), who seems apprehensive, while her estranged husband Jack (Marton Csokas) demonstrates outright hostility toward Will.
-Will decides to conduct his own investigations, visiting the facility where Peter Ward was housed, and discovers that he actually is Peter Ward.
+Will approaches his neighbor Ann for help, but she is apprehensive, while her estranged husband Jack is outright hostile.
+Will visits the facility where Peter Ward was housed, and discovers that he is actually Peter Ward.

 During the attack that claimed the lives of his wife and daughters, Peter was shot in the head, so he has no memories of the murders.
-In order to cope with the grief, he fabricated a delusion in which his family is still alive and created a new identity for himself based on his inpatient ID band "W1-1L 8-10-10".
-Once dismissed, Peter moved back to his abandoned house, which is now condemned and covered in graffiti, but in Peter's mind, it is still unspoiled and inhabited by Libby and the girls.
+In order to cope with the grief, he fabricated a delusion in which his family is still alive and created a new identity based on his inpatient ID band "W1-1L 8-10-10".
+Once dismissed, Peter moved back to his abandoned house, which is now condemned, but in Peter's mind, is still unspoiled.